 Offer paid care and support

-We are recruiting our first cohort of independent care and support workers in the Upper Calder Valley.
-You can read more about the role of independent worker below, check out the key dates and take a look at our faq.
+You can read more about the role of independent worker below and take a look at our faq.
 Please be aware that a successful application does not mean guaranteed work, so if you need a job urgently, this is not the place!

 Independent care & support worker

 You are a unique individual with unique talents, interests and skills.
 The best care and support relationships happen when both the caregiver and care receiver's needs are being met.
 For you, this may involve having work close to home, or work with people living with particular conditions.
 For the person, it may be being supported by a woman or by someone who loves to chat.
 The listings you post through the eccoo platform will reflect your individual offering: it may be personal care, gentle yoga, support with mobility or specialist care.
 It may be wellbeing and mindfulness or accompanying people to festivals and events.

 The common factor in all of this is for each of you - the person giving and the person getting support - to have choice over the things that matter.

 The role will involve:

 - Giving care and support to people in their own homes

 - Crafting and posting up to five, high-quality listings on our private platform (we will help!)